Institute of Children's Literature

 For many students, publication is the yardstick of success.
 For others, it is the exhilaration they feel in being able to communicate in writing more effectively in their business or professional life.

-Whatever your writing objective may be, if you pass our Aptitude Test for Children’s Writing and enroll in Writing for Children and Teenagers, we will give you our promise: You will complete at least one manuscript suitable to submit to an editor by the time you finish the course.
+Whatever your writing objective may be, if you pass our Aptitude Assessment for Children’s Writing and enroll in Writing for Children and Teenagers, we will give you our promise: You will complete at least one manuscript suitable to submit to an editor by the time you finish the course.

 Finally, we are dedicated to your satisfaction.